-New Delhi, May 9 (IANS) India Thursday assured Pakistan that it would make all necessary arrangements to hand over the body of Pakistani prisoner Sanaullah, who died Thursday morning following an attack in Jammu jail, but sidestepped the demand for an international probe into the incident.
+New Delhi, May 9 (IANS) India Thursday assured Pakistan that it would make all necessary arrangements to facilitate the request that Pakistani prisoner Sanaullah Ranjay’s body be sent back home.

 “We tried to take all necessary measures medically and otherwise to save the Pakistani prisoner Sanaullah Ranjay.
-Unfortunately, despite our best efforts he succumbed to the injuries and died in the hospital today (Thursday) morning and we have informed the Pakistani authorities about it and are in touch with them,” ministry of external affairs (MEA) spokesperson Syed Akbaruddin said.
+Unfortunately despite our best efforts he succumbed to the injuries and died in the hospital today (Thursday) morning and we are have informed the Pakistani authorities about it and are in touch with them,” ministry of external affairs spokesperson Syed Akbaruddin said.

 “Our understanding is that they (Pakistan government) would request for his body to be sent back and I would like to assure that we will make all necessary arrangements to facilitate that request,” Akbaruddin said.